Basilica della Ghiara: Overview

 The distal nave before the presbytery, the ceilings are frescoed with Deborah and Barak, Samuel offered by mother to priest, Abishag serves David, and David and Harp (1619); as well as St Michael defeats devil and Solomon in throne (1625–29), all works by Tiarini.

 In the presbytery walls are paintings depicting a Resurrection of Laura di Correggio by Pietro Desani and a Miracle of Paolo Melli (1633) by Sebastiano Vercellessi.
 In the apse is a Coronation of the Virgin (1625–1629) by Tiarini.

 The central cupola has frescoes depicting Alms, Faith, Hope, and Charity and the four patron saints of the city and four Servite Saints and eight persons of the Old Testament and the Apotheosis of the Madonna; all by Lionello Spada.
 The quadratura was completed by Tommaso Sandrini.

-In the left nave the ceiling frescoes depict (1647–1648) Rachel at the Well, Gisele and Sisara and the Drowning of the Pharoah's army, Purity and Virginity, all by Luca Ferrari.
+In the left nave the ceiling frescoes depict (1647–1648) Rachel at the Well, Gisele and Sisara and the Drowning of the Pharaoh's army, Purity and Virginity, all by Luca Ferrari.
 On the city altar, erected by the Commune and designed by Giovanni Battista Magnani is a canvas (1624–1625) depicting Christ on cross consoled by Angels by Guercino.
 On the walls are canvases (1648) depicting the Miracle of Agramante Milani by Giulio Cesare Mattei (Son of Matteo) and the Miracle of Nicolo Lagoner by Francesco Burani.

 In the second chapel on left are altarpieces depicting San Filippo Benizzi (1673) by Orazio Talami and San Giorgio lead to Martyrdom with St Catherine by Ludovico Carracci.
 In the cupola are frescoed (1622) the Doctors of the Church and with Beatitudes and Spiritual Power by Carlo Bononi.

 In the first chapel on the left are depicted (1619) the Four Sibyls, Four Virtues, and Angels carrying the Symbols of the Passion, by Tiarini.